gmmatt/torgeternity/Readme.md

 - Fixed issue where possibilities were not updating when GM uses player bar
 - Enhancements and Limitations tabs now available for all perks
+- Added German compendiums and ability to hide English/German compendiums

 v.
 2.3.2 - Pulp Powers Update
 - Updated perk types for all official releases to date (thanks @fscx!)